Thomas J. Nevin, informant for surveyor John Hurst's son's birth, May 1868

 1870: John Hurst on the run from NZ police

 Wherever surveyor John Hurst may have been during 1868 that caused his absence when he requested Thomas J. Nevin to register his son's birth in his absence, he was on the run from the New Zealand police by October 1870.
 John Hurst was working in New Zealand in the county of Westland when he absconded with a sum of money.
-A charge on warrant for embezzlement was issued, but he supposedly eluded the NZ police, and was believed to have made his way to Melbourne by May 1871, and thence to Tasmania.
+A charge on warrant for embezzlement by the NZ police was issued, but he apparently eluded them and was believed to have made his way to Melbourne by May 1871, and thence to Tasmania.

 Warrant for John Hurst, 2 May 1871